Beit Horon: History

 Beit Horon is a joint Secular and Orthodox community.

 A religious elementary school located in Beit Horon serves local children as well as those from surrounding villages.
 There are also three nurseries and kindergarten, two synagogues, a kollel, a mikvah for women and men, and a library.

+On 23 September 2026, the son of Israel's ambassador to the U.S., Yechiel Leiter, was critically injured in a car-ramming attack by a Palestinian near Beit Horon.
+Hamas praised the attack as a "heroic operation", but didn't claim responsibility.